alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 ### Part 7.1: Basic Fixture

-In Pytest fixtures are set up as functions decorated with the `@pytest.fixture` decorator.
-The value that is returned from the function is the fixture data. are defined as functions and use the `@pytest.fixture` decorator.
-Then test functions declare the fixtures that they require as parameters.
+In Pytest fixtures are set up as functions decorated with the `@pytest.fixture` decorator and the return value is the fixture data itself.

+Tests request a fixtures by declaring them as parameters, which can then be used in the function like a variable.

-Here's an example of the {term}`"hello world" <hello world>` of Pytest fixtures.
+Here's an example of the {term}`"Hello World" <hello world>` of Pytest fixtures.

 ```{code-block} python
 :caption: test_fixtures.py